java2509/MechaCar_Statistical_Analysis/README.md

 Alternative Hypothesis: At least one of the means purchase price are not equal

 3.)
 What statistical test would you use to test the hypothesis?
 And why?

 ANOVA Testing, I want to test the mean purchase prices of more than 10 samples.

 4.)
 What data is needed to run the statistical test?

 You would need all the purchase prices of the cars in the same class as Mecha-Car that are competition.
+The purchase price will all be in USD.